EURECA

 Justification:

-SDG 7 Energy produced from biomass is cheaper then energy produced from fossil fuel.
+SDG 7 Energy produced from biomass is cheaper than energy produced from fossil fuel.

-SDG 11 Sustainable and gaining affordable energy lead to an independent rural communities on energy produced from fossil fuel.
+SDG 11 Sustainable and affordable energy leads to independent rural communities on energy produced from fossil fuel.

-SDG 12 Surpluses from agricultural production does not have to be stored and ecologically disposed
+SDG 12 Surpluses from agricultural production do not have to be stored and ecologically disposed of.

 Keywords: